Finances

 The Constitution requires that IRPA accounts, and accounts of IRPA International Congresses, are "audited or independently reviewed by a suitably qualified person according to the usual practices of the country".
 The Executive Council is required to "consider each auditor’s or reviewer’s report to decide whether any of the activities or procedures of the Association require modification".
 The annual reports of the auditor or reviewer are presented to the General Assembly at each IRPA International Congress.

-Proposed budgets, prepared by the Treasurer, are sent to Associate Societies at least 12 months before each IRPA International Congress, requesting feedback.
+Proposed budgets, prepared by the Financial Officer, are sent to Associate Societies at least 3 months before each IRPA International Congress, requesting feedback.
 The final budget is approved by the General Assembly.

 Financial Documents